Neurogenetics Curriculum

 02Predictive and Presymptomatic Testing

-Huntington disease (HD) — the paradigm
+Why Huntington disease became the paradigm

 Key Points